kugurerdem/rugu.dev/content/english/blog/corne/index.md

 While watching the video, I noticed that the soldering part looked a bit tedious.
 Since I had never done soldering before, I did not want to risk the process.
 So, I went to my cousin and asked for help with the soldering.
 Thankfully, he helped a lot.
 After that, I plugged in the parts, installed the ZMK firmware on the MCUs, and then programmed the left and right halves using the [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/).

 Of course, there were a few minor issues along the way.
 For example, the female pins we soldered onto the PCB were slightly too long, which caused the MCU to sit a bit higher than intended and left insufficient space to attach the covers properly.
-We also accidentally stripped the soldered area on the battery during soldering, and ended up breaking the on off switch as well.
+We also accidentally stripped the soldered area on the battery during soldering, and ended up breaking the on-off switch as well.

 But, despite these problems, I think that the overall result was still good enough, and I finally had a keyboard that was fully usable.